Need to Double Up on Your Business’ Doors? You Have Options

 Types of Double Doors for Commercial Use

 • Double doors may or may not have a vertical mullion down the middle, separating the two panels in the frame.
+This can be an aesthetic or functional choice made for each individual commercial door installation based on whether the horizontal clearance is needed (hospital gurney being moved through).

 • They may have one active leaf with a keyed lock and one inactive leaf, or two active leaves.
 Typically, locking the active leaf keeps both leaves from being opened.